jasonbayton/11ty/_src/blog/2026/04/bayton-org-goes-ai-first.md

 ## Try it now

-Head to the [home page](/) and give MIKA a spin.
+Head to [MIKA](/mika/) and give it a spin.
 Ask it about provisioning methods, AMAPI vs custom DPC, or what makes Android Enterprise Recommended different from standard GMS certification.
 Or ask it about me - I've been told the responses are *very* complimentary, though I have absolutely no idea why.
 Must be the training data.

 ## One more thing